bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ### Enable Public Page for the App

 With this option enabled, you can create a public install page that comes with a long and random URL.
-You can share this URL with anyone - yes, even those who are not registered on Bitrise!
+You can share this URL with anyone - yes, even with those who are not registered on Bitrise!

+You can enable it directly in the Step's input field or at the generated .ipa/APK in your Build's `APPS & ARTIFACTS` tab.

 You can access this URL, if you head over to your generated build's `APPS & ARTIFACTS` tab and find the .ipa/APK file.
 View online as shown below or download it to your local computer!